Global Trauma & Disaster Psyc - MA

 Please respond to the the following two essay questions and upload in one document to the online application.
 Please number each essay response.

-- Essay 1: One of the unique aspects of the GSPP MAIDP program is the opportunity for students to travel, work and live internationally while completing their field experience.
-During these field experiences students sometimes live and work in uncomfortable and unfamiliar cultural conditions.
-Describe your interests and expectations about working under these conditions and the strengths and weaknesses you would bring to the experience.
+- Essay 1: One of the unique aspects of the GSPP MAIDP program is the opportunity for students to travel, work and live internationally while completing their global mental health internship experience.
+During these internships, students sometimes live and work in uncomfortable and unfamiliar cultures.
+Describe your interests and expectations about working in unfamiliar contexts.

-- Essay 2: Tell us what led you to be interested in the field of International Disaster Psychology and discuss your understanding of the professional opportunities that would be available to a psychologist trained in this area.
+- Essay 2: Tell us what led you to be interested in the field of disaster psychology, trauma and global mental health and discuss your understanding of the professional opportunities that would be available to a professional trained in this area.
 Be sure to indicate your ultimate professional goal(s) and how you envision your path to accomplish that/those goal(s).

 The résumé (or C.V.) should include work experience, research, and/or volunteer work.